bihor/fp_masterquiz/Documentation/KnownProblems/Index.rst

 The bug tracker is here:
 `bug tracker <https://github.com/bihor/fp_masterquiz/issues>`_?

+User answers are sorted by question-ID instaed of the original sorting of the answers of a question.
+This is bad.

 There might be some problems, if you enable Ajax!
 Sessions and Cookies are currently not supported if you enable Ajax.